Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - $R$ is the reward function
 - $rho_0$ is the initial state distribution

 One of the key properties of the MDP is that it is based on the Markov property, which states that the future state of a system depends only on the current state and not on previous states.
-In mathematical terms, this is often represented as:
+In mathematical terms, this is  represented as:
 $Pr(s_(t+1) | s_t, a_t) = Pr(s_(t+1) | s_t, a_(t-1), ..., s_0, a_0)$

-Another strength of reducing a problem to an MDP is that it allows abstraction of all sensory, memory, and control aspects (ref: RL: An Introduction, Sutton and Barto) into three simple signals between the agent and the environment:
+Another strength of formalizing a problem to an MDP is that it allows abstraction of all sensory, memory, and control aspects (ref: RL: An Introduction, Sutton and Barto) into three simple signals between the agent and the environment:
 - the state $s$
 - the action $a$
 - the reward $r$
-It also introduces key functions such as the Bellman equation, which uses the Markov property to represent the relationship between the value of a state and the value of its successor states.
+It also introduces key functions such as the Bellman equation which is explained futher, which uses the Markov property to represent the relationship between the value of a state and the value of its successor states.
+But before diving into the Bellman equation, it is also important to understand that the objectives of the agent in RL are to maximize the expected return, Which is needed to develop an effective policy for the agent.

 ==== State
 One way to represent the environment is through a state.
 A state is an abstract way to describe the combined information of all elements in the environment.
 As an example, in the game of tic-tac-toe, the representation of the board at a given time, such as in this image @state, is a state.
 However, a state is not only the representation of the board but also includes information about the player's turn.
 Therefore, a state represents the environment at a given time.

-In mathematical notation, $s$ is usually used to represent a state, and $S$ to represent the state space.
+In mathematical notation, $s$ is used to represent a state, and $S$ to represent the state space.
 The state space is the set of all possible states for a given environment.
 - $S$ is the state space of the environment
 - $s$ is a state in the state space, given that $s in S$ ($s'$ may be used for a new state)
 - $s_t$ is the state at time $t$